-But, I just wasn’t expecting that studying this gate would be so healing for me.
-And, whether sales is a regular part of your life or not, I think that what I learned could be an important lesson for you, too.
+But, I wasn’t expecting that contemplating this gate would be so healing for me.
+And, whether sales are a regular part of your life or not, I think that what I learned could be an important lesson for you, too.

 By now, you already know that I am a deeply spiritual person.
 I have grown a lot from my religious upbringing.

-I never really resonated with the beliefs of the churches I was raised in and I abandoned those beliefs in my late teens.
+I never really resonated with the churches I was raised in, and I abandoned those beliefs in my late teens.